-File #: ID# 18-223, Version: 1
+File #: Ordinance 29-2018, Version: 1

 Moratoriums are prospective, not retroactive.
 Any business and sales/use tax licenses currently issued would remain in place and not be affected by the moratorium.
+However, the existing licensees would be required to comply with all other city codes.
 The city would use its normal code enforcement resources to enforce the moratorium.
 Additional resources may be requested as required to enforce the moratorium.
-A draft ordinance is attached.
+As with other code enforcement matters enforcement would be handled on a complaint basis.